prashantrajan/aether/README.md

 # Aether

-Aether is a simple wrapper over the [Ridley Rubygem](http://rubygems.org/gems/ridley) that returns server information from a Hosted Chef Server.
+Aether is a simple wrapper over the [Ridley Rubygem](http://rubygems.org/gems/ridley) that returns server information from a Chef Server.

 The `Aether::Chef` class is mainly used in Capistrano recipes.

 ## Disclaimer

-This was built when the Ridley interface was in flux and we needed a consistent way to access node attributes.
-Ridley has since added most of the same node related methods so you should probably use Ridley directly.
+This is a thin wrapper over the Ridley interface that adds some Node level convenience methods.

 ## Usage